-In order to operate the radios securely, the operator should be aware of the security rules enforced by the module and should adhere to the physical security rules and secure operation rules required.
+In order to operate the P7170IP System Portable Two-Way FM Radio securely, the operator should be aware of the security rules enforced by the module and should adhere to the physical security rules and secure operation rules required.

 3.1.
 Security Rules